To learn to fly in the UK is an ambition

 pay your £120 and then go home.

+Gliding is totally different!!
 Gliding is a sociable team effort which although has the advantage of keeping

 costs down, does require an amount of time commitment from the members.